btaylor3892/champelec/src/pages/projects/2019-10-04-hard-rock-cafe-hollywood.md

 The new Hard Rock Cafe was part of the overall Low Rise Remodel portion of the New Seminole Hard Rock Hotel & Casino project.

-The fast track schedule for this job demanded consistent coordination with all trades to ensure an on time completion.
+The fast track schedule for this job demanded detailed coordination with all trades to ensure an on time completion.